JoshPaulie/nexar/docs/client-features/rate-limiting.md

 Nexar includes built-in rate limiting to ensure your application complies with Riot's API rate limits and avoids getting rate limited.

+!!!
+Note

+    If the rate limit is met, and a Retry-After is provided by Riot, Nexar will simply wait the small duration and continue.

 ## Default Rate Limits

 By default, Nexar enforces the following rate limits: